panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 * `Node.DOCUMENT_FRAGMENT_NODE`
 * `Node.NOTATION_NODE`

-The constants meaningfully suggest the type of the node they indicate: for example `Node.ELEMENT_NODE` represents the type of an element node, ``Node.TEXT_NODE`` represents a text node, `Node.DOCUMENT_NODE` the document node, and so on.
+The constants meaningfully indicate the node type: for example `Node.ELEMENT_NODE` represents an element node, ``Node.TEXT_NODE`` represents a text node, `Node.DOCUMENT_NODE` the document node, and so on.

-For example, if you use the DOM query functions `document.querySelector(selector)` and select the `<p>` node, then it would have the type `Node.ELEMENT_NODE`:
+For example, let's select the paragraph node, and look at its `nodeType` property:

 ```javascript
 const paragraph = document.querySelector('p');